 Ok, I feel like I’m really going off on a tangent now, and even I have no real idea what I’m talking about, so let’s just get into breaking this black smokey eye down step-by-step, SHALL WE?
 Hey, do any of you guys remember that TGIF show, Step By Step?
 Because now that’s in my head… ok, ok, enough chit chat, let’s gooooo!

 Step 1: Prep your lid with your favorite concealer and set the concealer with translucent powder (for this look, I prepped my lid with Tarte Shape Tape in light and set with RCMA No Color Powder).
-Then lay down Makeup Geek’s single pan shadow in Peach Smoothie as your transition shade, using a Sigma E40 blending brush (you can use code “debrajenn” to save money on sigmabeauty.com)
+Then lay down Makeup Geek’s single pan shadow in Peach Smoothie as your transition shade, using a Sigma E40 blending brush (you can use my Sigma discount code DEBRAJENN to save money on sigmabeauty.com)

-Step 3: Diffuse the crease color with Makeup Geek Cocoa Bear using a Morphe R39 brush.
+Step 3: Diffuse the crease color with Makeup Geek Cocoa Bear using a Morphe R39 brush (use my Moprhe discount code GLAMFAM789 to save on morphebrushes.com).

 Step 5: Pack Pretty Vulgar’s black gel liner all over the lid as a black eyeshadow base, concentrating most of the color close to the lashline, since you want the darkest color to be at the dashline, and just feather the rest of the product out, towards the crease.
 For this step, I used an ELF concealer brush.
 For people with hooded eyes, like myself, you can find the proper “crease” placement on your eye by using the outline of your eyeball socket as a guide.